thecppzoo/metatools/design/Converting-Runtime-To-Compile-Time.md

 }
 ```

-With almost the same example as above, but using `SwitchInstantiator` instead and providing a default implementation for `Message<X>::process`:
+With almost the same example as above, but using `SwitchInstantiator` instead and providing a default implementation for `Message<X>::process` because otherwise the compiler will generate only two cases because the didactic example only has two message types with `process` defined:

 ```c++
 enum MessageType: std::size_t {